EFSA scandal: management sabotages effective pesticide neurotoxicity assessment

 The Dutch National Health and Environment Institute RIVM informed the agriculture minister on the 18th of April: “Recently, EFSA published the call for tender, which describes in detail what the research should focus on.
 The call is not in line with the ambitions expressed during the workshop, but focuses exclusively on repeating research previously commissioned by EFSA on mitochondrial respiratory disruption by plant protection products.
 Thus, for RIVM, the current scope of the project is too limited to solve the underlying problem, the missing assessment framework for the identification of neurodegenerative substances.”
 (7) The Radboud University Nijmegen, the RIVM and the Dutch pesticide authority Ctgb wrote a joint letter to EFSA to express their disappointment and to inform them they will not send a proposal to participate.
 “In our opinion, the current call for tender and the work it foresees to cover does not address the challenges that were identified during the workshop and therefore does not contribute enough to the ultimate goal of being able to assess the risk of chemical exposure related to neurodegenerative diseases.”
 (8)

 This leaves us with a very important question.
-Why did the EFSA management distort the general scientific consensus and make a call that focuses only on some mechanisms of neurotoxicity?
-What is urgently needed is to develop methods that allow to assess the true consequences of exposure to neurotoxicants?
+Why did the EFSA management distort the general scientific consensus and send out a call that focuses only on some already known mechanisms of neurotoxicity?
+What is urgently needed is to develop methods that allow to assess the true consequences of exposure to neurotoxicants.
 This move by the EFSA board will waste many precious years and prevent urgent and necessary changes in the pesticide assessment process.
 As a result, many people will be exposed to pesticides that can damage their brains.
 We think this is a very serious issue and have asked EU Health Commissioner Kyriakides to take swift action, both to sort this issue and to look into the EFSA management.
 (9)

 Hans Muilerman, senior chemicals officer at PAN Europe said: "It is a common strategy at EFSA: instead of immediately developing a new test guideline based on the available scientific knowledge, they make sure no improvement will take place in the coming 10 years: they ask for a multi-year study, introduce methods that are cheap for industry but still in infancy and then claim more research is needed and citizens remain unprotected.
 It is exactly what happened for the exposure to mixtures of pesticides: EFSA was asked to develop a method 18 years ago, we are still waiting and the cocktail effect keeps being unregulated."

-The scandal in bullet points:
+The scandal in bullet points

 EFSA is blocking effective research into neurotoxicity: